apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 ```

 Since the
-sequence indices in TLA+ are starting with 1, we require that `returnValue + 1`
+sequence indices in TLA+ start with 1, we require that `returnValue + 1`
 belongs to `MatchingIndices` when `MatchingIndices` is non-empty.
 If
 `MatchingIndices` is empty, we require `returnValue` to be negative.

 We can check that the property `ReturnValueIsCorrect` is an *invariant*, that
-is, it holds in every state that is reachable via a sequence of transitions
+is, it holds in every state that is reachable from the states specified by `Init`
-represented via `Next` from the states represented via `Init`:
+via a sequence of transitions specified by `Next`:

 ```sh
 $ apalache-mc check --inv=ReturnValueIsCorrect MC3_8.tla